pce-devel/huc/examples/asm/elmer/README.md

 * scd-core-2stage-error
   - An expansion of scd-core-2stage, using an error overlay to show a pretty screen when run with System Card 2.0 or earlier.

+* ted2-core-hwdetect
+  - An example of detecting PC Engine hardware and testing the Joypads and Mice attached to the console.

 ## Getting started with the KickC compiler